athomasq/athomasq.github.io/guides/investing-guide.md

 So what does all these contradictory factors mean for your portfolio?
 I'll tell you my personal view.

 I think real estate should be part of every properly diversified portfolio.
 But you don't have to live in the property you own!
-If homeownership gives you emotional satisfaction (joy, security), go for it.
+If homeownership gives you emotional satisfaction (joy, security, pride), go for it.
 If not, investing in real estate funds or rental units works just as well.
 And if you are indifferent, I would base the decision on the rent-to-price ratio where you live.
 If annual rent is above 4% of house price, buy; if it's below 2%, rent and put the saved money into equities.

 [Back to Top ↩](/investing-guide#tldr)